Applying for admission to a postgraduate programmes at the University of Otago College of Education varies depending on the programme.

 Prior to making an application, students may wish to seek advice from the member of the staff identified as the contact person for that programme.

-Students must apply for admission into a programme via the online application form.
-Links to the applications forms for each programme are available on the programme pages:
+Links to the applications forms for each programme are available on the programme pages.

 As part of your application, you will be asked to provide a variety of information.
 This may include a covering letter, outlining your proposed programme of study (including an indication of the papers you are considering and your area of research interest), and verified/witnessed copies of your previous tertiary study.
 Your application will not be assessed until all required information is provided.

 When your application has been assessed you will be notified of the outcome.

 If accepted to a programme, you will then complete a number of steps including choosing your papers.
 You will be told of the steps you need to take via your eVision portal.
 If you want to talk to someone about what papers you should take, contact one of our Postgraduate & Distance (Education Studies) coordinators at email@example.com.
 If they notice any potential issues with the papers you have chosen they may also contact you directly.